cigroup-ol/metaopt/docs/index.rst

     def f(a, b, g):
         return some_expensive_computation(a, b, g)

-The decorators have to be specified in the same order as the function parameters and should have the same name (the first parameter of the decorator).
-The topmost decorator has to specify the leftmost function parameter (preferably using the same name) and so forth.

 The ``some_expensive_computation`` stands for anything from doing I/O to number crunching.
 If the computation was successful, it should return a numeric value.